Incoming & Prospective Students & Families

 We appreciate your suggestions on improving our program handout.
 Please email Sonja Petersen at slpetersen@seattleschools.org to share your feedback.
 Thank you!

 When is New Student Orientation?
-New student orientation will occur on the first day of school on Wednesday, September 4 (not an early release).
+New student orientation will occur on the first day of school on first Wed, in Sept. (not an early release).
 Students should arrive in the Commons to pick up their schedules before joining a welcome assembly and touring their classes with 11th and 12th grade LINK leaders.
+The first day schedule is available on the Source.

 Do we need to buy a calculator?
 All students in Algebra 2, Precalculus, Statistics and higher math must have access to a graphing calculator, specifically the TI-84 or TI-84+.
 If you plan to purchase one calculator for your high school student, we recommend the purchase of a TI-84.
 Algebra 1 and Geometry students need at least a scientific calculator; we use the TI-30 in class.
 If students are unable to purchase a calculator, there will be some available for checkout from their math teacher.
 Math teachers will give more information through their classrooms.

 When will school pictures be taken?
-September 5 and September 6 during the school day via the students’ classes.
+First week of September during the school day via the students’ classes.
 An info sheet with picture ordering details will be handed to each student as they have their picture taken.
-If your student is unable to attend picture days on September 5 and 6, there will be a make-up opportunity during lunch on September 19.
+If your student is unable to attend picture days, there will be a make-up opportunity.

 When can I meet my student’s teachers?
-Please attend Ballard High School’s Curriculum Night, Thursday October 10 at 6:30 p.m.
+Please plan to attend Ballard High School’s Curriculum Night in October.
 This is an open house during which you will follow your student’s schedule, meet each teacher, and learn about each class.

 How do we sign up for free/reduced lunch?
 Paperwork for free/reduced lunch will be included in Start of School forms and is also available in the main office.
 Please return hard copy applications to the Ballard HS lunchroom.
 You can also access this application online at SPS Culinary Services.
 Students who were on free/reduced lunch last year in a Seattle public school must fill out a new form each year, but prior eligibility will be carried over for the first month of school.
 There are additional benefits available to students who qualify for F/R lunch, such as help with some school fees, so if you do qualify, it is good to submit the form even if the student does not plan to eat school breakfast or lunch.

 Does my student have to buy an Activity Card and how much is it?
 Students who wish to participate in a sport or music must buy an Activity Card.
-Otherwise, paying this fee is not required, but it is encouraged as this allows students to receive discounts on attending sporting events, buying their yearbooks, etc. The Activity Card is $35.
+Otherwise, paying this fee is not required, but it is encouraged as this allows students to receive some discounts.
 The Activity Card fee can be paid online via the Source, or in the main office before school, at lunchtime, or after school.
 Payment of this fee is indicated by a sticker placed on the student’s ID card.
 Student ID cards will arrive a few weeks after picture day.
 Until student ID cards arrive, there is a digital record of the Activity Card fee being paid, so your student will not miss out on any discounts in the meantime.
 Learn more about Activity Cards.

 Can we get help with other school fees?
-Yes, if your student qualifies for free/reduced lunch they can also get help with ASB fees, class fees, etc. Please have your student see their school counselor for assistance with course fees, SAT/ACT testing, etc.
+Yes, if your student qualifies for free/reduced lunch they can also get help with ASB fees, class fees, etc. Please have your student see their school counselor for assistance with course fees, SAT etc.

 Can students leave campus at lunchtime?
-With signed parent or guardian consent and administration approval, students in grades 9 – 12 may leave campus for lunch, but they need to be back in time for their next class.
+Students in grades 9 – 12 may leave campus for lunch, but they need to be back in time for their next class.

 How does Ballard HS communicate with students & families?
 Refer to the Communication to Families page for all the ways Ballard High School communicates with students and families to keep everyone connected and informed.

 What are the general rules of the school?
 All students will review the BHS Student Online Handbook in the first week of school which outlines school policies and procedures.
-This handbook will be posted on the school website.
+This handbook is posted on the school website.

 Is there a dress code?
 Detailed information will be listed in the Student Handbook.
 In general, if there is a concern about decency or messages on t-shirts, the assistant principals will speak with the student about this concern and might ask them to change clothes or send them home.